mcombi/store-demo-project/README.md

 In order to make it work properly, the infra stuff must be deployed before apps, just to avoid crashes and o on.

-Create an argoCd project named order-store
+Create an argoCd project named store demo using

-Add https://github.com/mcombi/store-demo-project.git as source repository Add in the section destination https://kubernetes.default.svc
+> oc apply -n openshift-gitops -f argocd/appprj/store-app-project.yaml

 , the apply
 So, the exac order is :
-argocd/common/infra.yaml
+> oc apply -n openshift-gitops -f argocd/common/infra.yaml
-argocd/apps/quarkus-orders-project.yaml
+> oc apply -n openshift-gitops -f argocd/apps/quarkus-orders-project.yaml
-argocd/apps/quarkus-store-project.yaml
+> oc apply -n openshift-gitops -f argocd/apps/quarkus-store-project.yaml
-argocd/apps/orders-store-fe
+> oc apply -n openshift-gitops -f argocd/apps/order-store-fe.yaml

 NB: when we will have pipelines, we will deploy them before the apps.